FreeFlixMedia/ibc/goz/README.md

         - both that have been licensed from the account on freeflix-media-hub

 The entire process takes a few minutes to execute once you initiate it with the script.
 If the process is too fast you can wait for the script to end and scroll up to check everything that has happened.

+To know more about the details of implementation, please visit our medium articles ([article #1](https://medium.com/freeflix/community-powered-linear-broadcast-using-cosmos-ibc-by-freeflix-media-cosmic-compass-coco-bfb00b4584b9) & [article #2](https://medium.com/freeflix/community-powered-linear-broadcast-using-cosmos-ibc-by-freeflix-media-cosmic-compass-coco-bfb00b4584b9)) for further reading.